 - There is an intention to create a new ecclesial community.
 It may not always happen but this is the aim.

-Two ways of Pioneering in a Church of England context
+Pioneering in the Church of England

 Fresh start Pioneers.
 These are classic pioneering types who start new things, love firsts, and enjoy working from a blank canvas.
-If ordained they need to be released from expectations of an Incumbency type Parish role and allowed to pioneer in places where the Church is not present while remaining closely connected with the diocese.

 Parish based Pioneers.
 These pioneers want to work from a parish base but from there develop fresh expressions of church in a mixed economy way expanding the growth and reach of the local church .